Invention for Destruction: Sources

 Karel Zeman, a Czech film director and animator, was deeply influenced by the novels of Jules Verne, making four feature films between 1955 and 1970, and drawing extensively on Verne's Voyages Extraordinaires series.
 The first of these, Journey to the Beginning of Time, was inspired by Journey to the Center of the Earth and featured a scene in which its heroes directly acknowledged their fondness for reading Verne.
 The second of Zeman's Verne-based films was Vynález zkázy; the later ones were The Stolen Airship, based on Two Years' Vacation, and On the Comet, based on Hector Servadac.

 The main literary source material for Vynález zkázy was Verne's 1896 novel Facing the Flag.
 However, rather than a straightforward literal adaptation of the novel, Zeman conceived the film as if the story were being retold by one of its characters, the young engineer Simon Hart.
 Moreover, since Facing the Flag included many memorable Vernian motifs, including submarines, volcanoes, mysterious figures in possession of powerful technologies, and other ideas, Zeman also opted to include themes and elements from other Verne novels.
-For example, the undersea sequences include references to Twenty Thousand Leagues Under the Sea and the aircraft Albatross from Robur the Conqueror.
+For example, the undersea sequences include references to Twenty Thousand Leagues Under the Seas and the aircraft Albatross from Robur the Conqueror.
 Another Verne novel, The Mysterious Island, may also have supplied some details.

 The film also pays tribute to the style of the pioneering early filmmaker Georges Méliès.
 Zeman likely saw Méliès's work at the Czech National Film Archive in Prague, where hand-colored prints were available of The Impossible Voyage (1904), The Witch (1906), and The Diabolic Tenant (1909).
 Zeman freely used details from Méliès's style as inspiration; for example, Vynález zkázy's piston-powered steam engine and submarine are creatively adapted variants of those in The Impossible Voyage.
 Other possible cinematic sources include Fritz Lang's 1927 film Metropolis, Sergei Eisenstein's 1925 film Battleship Potemkin, and possibly even Stuart Paton's 1916 version of 20,000 Leagues Under the Sea.